Skip to content

 Before fitting a wall plug, always use a detector to check there are no cables or pipes behind the area where you want to drill.
 If you're drilling into a plasterboard wall, you can also check where the timber studs are.
 If you find a timber stud where you want to drill, you won't need to use a wall plug.

-Screw, grey wall plug and drill bit laid next to each other on a grey background.Screw, grey wall plug and drill bit laid next to each other on a grey background.Screw, grey wall plug and drill bit laid next to each other on a grey background.Screw, grey wall plug and drill bit laid next to each other on a grey background.
+A woodscrew, wall plug and drill bit laid next to each other.A woodscrew, wall plug and drill bit laid next to each other.A woodscrew, wall plug and drill bit laid next to each other.A woodscrew, wall plug and drill bit laid next to each other.

 2. Choose a wall plug